nathanzhuang1/Pacman-Game-Enhancements/README.md

 ## Areas of Concern
 - List is not in order for leaderboard
-- Code may not function properly due to years of ~2 years of idling
+- Code may not function properly due to ~2 years of idling